Submit to eTD@BC

 By choosing to participate in Open Access, your electronic thesis or dissertation will be made available online for free at eScholarship@BC, Boston College's institutional repository.
 This will make your ETD more accessible to the general public and will increase the visibility of your scholarly work online.
 At the same time, you—as the author—retain copyright.

-Please be aware that you can both agree to Open Access on the Boston College website AND choose an embargo period through ProQuest, during which time the full text of your ETD will not be available on eScholarship@BC and ProQuest, thereby allowing yourself time to explore publishing possibilities, complete patent applications, etc. For further questions about Open Access and embargoes, see Frequently Asked Questions.
+Please be aware that you can both agree to Open Access AND choose an embargo period, during which time the full text of your ETD will not be available on eScholarship@BC and ProQuest, thereby allowing yourself time to explore publishing possibilities, complete patent applications, etc. For further questions about Open Access and embargoes, see Frequently Asked Questions.

 Do you want an embargo?